Documentation for CodeGraph’s workflow system – LangGraph-based orchestration of 21 scenario workflows, composite pipelines, and the exec CI/CD tool.

 Dependency analysis |

-| 21 | pattern_search | pattern_search_workflow |
+| 21 | interface_docs_sync | interface_docs_sync_workflow |

 | – | audit | AuditRunner |

-Composite: 12-dimension quality audit |
+12-dimension quality audit (9 sub-scenarios parallel, 600s) |

 Handler Base Class¶

-All scenario handlers inherit from BaseHandler:
+All scenario handlers inherit from BaseHandler.

 Location: src/workflow/scenarios/_base/handler.py